AmadeusITGroup/otter/docs/testing/UNIT_TESTS_SETUP.md

 }
 ```

-To run the tests in the CI you can use _--ci_ option.
-More about jest option in the [official documentation](https://jestjs.io/docs/cli)
+To run the tests in the CI you can use `--ci` option.
+You can find more about Jest options in the [official documentation](https://jestjs.io/docs/cli).